sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230109: added a new ``PACKET_replace()`` API to avoid abusing PACKET APIs when server replaces outer CH with inner and did a scan of other modified files to get rid of a couple of other (W)PACKET API abuses.

 - 20230107: tidied up the rest of the code that's protected via ``#ifndef OPENSSL_NP_ECH``.
 Next up will be to fix my remaining abuses of the PACKET APIs and play with getting rid of the ``SSL_CONNECCTION *inner_s`` on the